ThreeMammals/Ocelot/docs/features/routing.rst

 ----------------------

 The concept of dynamic *routing* allows you to use a :doc:`../features/servicediscovery` provider, eliminating the need to manually configure *route* settings.
-For more details, refer to the :ref:`sd-dynamic-routing` documentation if this feature interests you.
+For more details, refer to the :ref:`Dynamic Routing <sd-dynamic-routing>` complete reference in the ":doc:`../features/servicediscovery`" chapter.

 Errors and Gotchas
 ------------------